 In political science, the University PhD qualifying examination consists of the preparation, presentation, and defense of a dissertation proposal.
-After completing all course requirements (including the elimination of all incompletes) and fulfilling the requirements in two fields of concentration, students must take the PhD qualifying examination--also known as the dissertation proposal defense.
-To begin this process, students must form a dissertation proposal committee, consisting of three faculty members, at least two of whom are from political science, no later than March 1 of the third year.
+After completing all course requirements (including the elimination of all incompletes) and fulfilling the requirements in two fields of concentration, students must take the PhD qualifying examination–also known as the dissertation proposal defense.
+To begin this process, students must form a dissertation proposal committee, consisting of the three faculty members (at least two of whom are from political science) who are serving as the student’s third-year paper advisors (see timing for selecting third-year advisors).
 All three must be tenured or tenure-track and hold the rank of assistant professor or higher at the University of Rochester.
-By March 1, students must also submit to the director of graduate studies a one-page dissertation summary that describes the topic and format of the dissertation.
+By the end of January, students must also submit to their advisors and to the director of graduate studies a one-page plan for the prospectus that describes the topic and format of the dissertation.
 This one-page summary must be signed by the student, as well as all members of the committee.
 Students are encouraged to begin discussions with faculty about expectations for the proposal well in advance of this deadline.

-The PhD qualifying examination consists of three parts: a written dissertation prospectus, a public presentation of the third-year paper, and an oral defense.
-The dissertation prospectus is a detailed plan for the organization and expected contributions of the dissertation to the discipline of political science, and it must be completed and submitted to the director of graduate studies by April 1.
+The PhD qualifying examination consists of three parts: a public presentation of the third-year paper (see above), a written dissertation prospectus, and an oral defense.
 If the dissertation is to take the form of three articles, then it is expected and encouraged that one of those articles will be the third-year paper; and if the dissertation is book form, then the third-year paper should form the basis for a part of the book.
 The prospectus must also include a plan for the remaining chapters of the dissertation: research problems to be addressed, a proposal for the analysis of those problems using appropriate methods, preliminary analysis and anticipated results, and relationship to the appropriate literature in political science.

 Typically, after the student has entered into PhD candidacy, the members of the dissertation proposal committee continue to serve as the members of the dissertation committee, although this is not required.
 In any event, a PhD candidate must have a dissertation advisor during the dissertation phase, and this faculty member must be tenured or tenure-track and hold the rank of assistant professor or higher at the University of Rochester.
 Students are permitted to change their dissertation advisor at any time, in consultation with the director of graduate studies.